What did you do before joining Costello Medical?

-Some projects, for example feasibility assessments for network meta-analysis, may not involve any programming – the project is purely investigation and application of statistical methods.
+Some projects, such as feasibility assessments for network meta-analysis, may not involve any programming – the project is purely investigation and application of statistical methods.
 A lot of time is therefore spent working within Microsoft Excel, checking data, producing plots, etc.

-On a daily basis, I will have catch-up meetings with team members (other Statisticians) and my project managers.
+On a daily basis, I will have catch-up meetings with other Statisticians and my project managers.
 We’ll work out the plan for the week and decide on what needs to happen during that week in order to meet the needs of our clients.
 We’ll then keep in touch regularly throughout the week via email or Microsoft Teams, in order to keep each other updated on progress, as well as any road blocks or difficulties we may have faced.

-Often, I will be given ad-hoc tasks to review coding; There may be R code completed by another Statistician which may need a quality control check.
-Doing this requires me to learn sufficient information about the task, which is often relayed by the Statistician via email or provided in additional materials like technical support documents, and then carrying out the review to ensure the quality of our work is always high.
-This would involve checking each line of code, input, output and the interpretation.
+Often, I will be given ad-hoc tasks where I am asked to review coding; there may be R code completed by another Statistician which needs a quality control check.
+Doing this requires me to learn sufficient information about the task, which is often relayed by the Statistician via email or provided in additional materials like technical support documents, and then carry out the review to ensure the quality of our work is always high.
+This involves checking each line of code, input, output and the interpretation.